 IKEA is one of the world’s most successful and recognisable brands.
 In a major new 3-part series our cameras travel the world to discover the secrets to their global success.

-IKEA is not like any other company – the Swedish furniture retailer is driven by a powerful philosophy, to 'create a better everyday life for the many people', and with 900 million customers a year, this series goes behind the scenes to find the secret to its global success.
+IKEA is not like any other company – the Swedish furniture retailer is driven by a powerful philosophy, to “create a better everyday life for the many people”, and with 900 million customers a year, we go behind the scenes to find the secret to its global success.

 In this first episode, we see how IKEA are starting to open up their design headquarters to outside influences.
 Tom Dixon - the ‘enfant terrible’ of British design, has been invited to collaborate on a new bed-sofa – but with deadlines looming and the world’s furniture press watching, neither he nor IKEA fully agree what the product should be.

 In the UK, we see how changing consumer habits and online shopping is making IKEA think about new technology such as augmented reality.
 Having been with the company since the Warrington store opened 30 years ago, Paul Fishwick is trialling the new tech with customers in store.

 You are at the first episode

 |Executive Producer||Liesel Evans|